sparvu/kb/docs/mapping.md

  * if it is a a hardware device: the model and type

- * if it is a software, the name of the software and its model, version
+ * if it is a software, the name of the software, version, architecture

  * the protocol used to communicate, for example MODBUS or SERIAL ASCII POLLED, or TCP

  * and the parameters required for analysis and visualisation

+These are important requisites, before starting to map data to a new data source object.
+Always start from hardware model and vendor if you add new physical devices, do not create abstract data source names without a clear need.

 ### Hardware characteristics